bryanseah234/sgStyleSnap2025/requirements/item-catalog.md

 3. **As a user**, I want to filter catalog items by season, occasion, and weather so I see relevant items
 4. **As a user**, I want to add catalog items to my closet with one click so I can build my wardrobe efficiently
 5. **As a user**, I want to see high-quality placeholder images for catalog items so I know what each item looks like
+6. **As a user**, I want to browse catalog items anonymously without knowing who uploaded them
-6. **As an admin**, I want to manage the catalog database so I can add, update, or remove items
+7. **As an admin**, I want to manage the catalog database so I can add, update, or remove items

 ### Success Criteria
 - Users can browse at least 100+ pre-populated catalog items